michaelklishin/langohr/README.md

  * A port of Ruby amqp gem to Clojure

+## Supported Clojure versions

+Langohr is built from the ground up for Clojure 1.3 and up.

 ## This is a Work In Progress

 Langohr is very much a work in progress and without most of key AMQP operations being